ScottFeichter/node-essentials-scott/assignments/assignment3-middleware.md

 });
 ```

 Then try the Postman request again.
 You see the body in your server log, but you are still just sending back a message.
 What you should do for this request is store the user record.
 Eventually you'll store it in a database, but we haven't learned how to do that yet.
 So, for the moment, you can just store it in memory.
-Create a directory called util, and a file within it called memoryStore.js.
+Create a directory named util, and a file within it called memoryStore.js.
 There's not much to this file:

 ```js
 const storedUsers = [];